Online Therapy for Children and Young People

 Get in touch with Onebright

 Simply complete one of our contact forms.
 Or, if you’d like to talk through why you feel your child needs support, you can call us on 020 8129 0558.
-One of our clinical liaison team will be able to answer any immediate questions you have.
+A member of our clinical liaison team will be able to answer any immediate questions you have.

 We’ll then match you and your child with the right clinician for your child’s needs.
 We’ll set up a first appointment, at a time that works well for you and your child, and take your credit card details.
 This is to cover the cost of the first assessment session.

-If you decide you want to continue with therapy for your child then you will be charged automatically, 48 hours before each therapy session begins.
+If you decide you want to continue with therapy for your child, you will be charged automatically, 48 hours before each therapy session begins.

 Step 2